sai-byui/Tutorial/README.md

 This question is something that has been debated for many decades but at its core is something that A.I has not reached but strives to eventually reach

-# Ok... cool you decribed its history, but what is it?
+# Ok... cool you described its history, but what is it?
 "Artificial intelligence enables computers and machines to mimic the perception, learning, problem-solving, and decision-making capabilities of the human mind." (sourced the quote from IBM.com)

 ![Circles](photos/IBM.webp "layered circles")